NC4Lab/NC4gate/gui/README.md

 Only needed if you are modifying the GUI https://www.qt.io/download

-## Development
+## Setup

-### In a conda-enabled terminal, create an environment with pyqt installed
+### Create an environment which will install the needed packages

-- Open Anaconda terminal
+- Open Anaconda terminal ("Anaconda Prompt")
 - Go to the gui directory
 ```
 cd gui